 Note: Failure to follow these instructions may result in your application being refused.

-Undergo your exam before you submit your application (Only for certain Family Class applicants)
+Undergo your exam before you submit your application (Required for certain categories: see your application guide)

 This is called an up front medical exam.

-You can contact a panel physician directly to get your medical exam if you apply under one of the following categories:
+You can contact a panel physician directly to get your medical exam.

 Once your medical exam has been completed, the doctor will give you a document confirming that you underwent a medical exam.
 You must include a copy of that document with your application.